Andrew Vaughn Player Props: White Sox vs. Mets

 - The pitching staff for the Mets has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Mets' 4.36 team ERA ranks 18th among all league pitching staffs.
+- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.41).

-- Mets pitchers combine to allow 121 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Mets pitchers combine to allow 122 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- His last appearance came on Friday, July 7 against the Arizona Diamondbacks, when the righty threw eight scoreless innings while allowing three hits.
+- His most recent appearance came on Friday against the Los Angeles Dodgers, when the righty went five innings, surrendering three earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.